Table of Contents

 - Optical smoke alarms, combined smoke alarms, and heat alarms: Bedrooms, hallway and sitting room

 For commercial and industrial buildings, it’s a lot more complicated and will require an expert survey.
-When you call South East Electrical engineers, we first send a professional who’ll conduct an inspection of your premises and send a detailed recommendation of the type of smoke alarms you will need.
+When you call Mittens Electrical engineers, we first send a professional who’ll conduct an inspection of your premises and send a detailed recommendation of the type of smoke alarms you will need.

 We offer obligation free consultancy for installation of smoke alarms.